Latency and Latency-Compensation

-To explain that statement: During mixing or mastering you don't care if it takes 10ms or 100ms between the instant you press the play button and sound coming from the speaker.
+To explain that statement: During mixing or mastering, one doesn't care if it takes 10ms or 100ms between the instant the play button is pressed and the sound coming from the speaker.
 The same is true when recording with a count in.

 During tracking it is important that the sound that is currently being played back is internally aligned with the sound that is being recorded.

-As you may see, the second approach is prone to various implementation issues regarding timecode and transport synchronization.
+The second approach is prone to various implementation issues regarding timecode and transport synchronization.
 Ardour uses read-ahead to compensate for latency.
-The time displayed in the Ardour clock corresponds to the audio-signal that you hear on the speakers (and is not where Ardour reads files from disk).
+The time displayed in the Ardour clock corresponds to the audio signal that is heard on the speakers (and is not where Ardour reads files from disk).